rebeccawilliams/oldrebeccawilliamssite/content/pages/thank-you.md

   - type: hero_section
     title: Thank You!
     subtitle: >-
       Thank you for reaching out.
-We will get back in touch with you soon.
+I will get back in touch with you soon.
 Have a great day!
     actions:
       - label: Back to homepage